20 Exchange Place

-20 Exchange Place, originally the City Bank–Farmers Trust Building, is a skyscraper in the Financial District of Lower Manhattan, New York City.
+20 Exchange Place, originally the City Bank–Farmers Trust Building, is a skyscraper in the Financial District of Lower Manhattan, New York City, United States.
 Completed in 1931, it was designed by Cross & Cross as the headquarters of the City Bank–Farmers Trust Company, predecessor of Citigroup.
 Rising about 741 ft with 57 usable stories, it was one of the city's tallest buildings and the world's tallest stone-clad building upon its completion.
 Plans to build it as the world's tallest building were scaled back because of the Great Depression.

 The building has a granite and limestone facade and a steel superstructure.
-The lower section of the facade fills the entirety of an irregular quadrilateral city block and contains piers with figures depicting the "giants of finance", as well as decorations designed by the British sculptor David Evans.
+The lower section of the facade fills an irregular quadrilateral city block and contains piers with figures depicting the "giants of finance", as well as decorations designed by the British sculptor David Evans.
 The main entrance on Exchange Place has a round arch with granite medallions representing the countries where City Bank Farmers Trust had offices.
 The upper stories, consisting of a square tower with chamfered corners, are offset from the base.

 The City Bank–Farmers Trust Building was built between 1930 and 1931 for the newly merged National City Bank of New York and the Farmers' Loan and Trust Company.
 It remained the company's headquarters until 1956 and was sold in 1979.
 The 16th through 57th floors of the building, originally used as offices, were converted to residences by Metro Loft Management during the 1990s.
 The New York City Landmarks Preservation Commission designated 20 Exchange Place a city landmark in 1996, and it is also a contributing property to the Wall Street Historic District, a National Register of Historic Places district created in 2007.

 Site

-20 Exchange Place occupies an entire city block in the Financial District of Lower Manhattan, New York City.
+20 Exchange Place occupies an entire city block in the Financial District of Lower Manhattan, New York City, United States.
 It is an irregular quadrilateral, bounded by Exchange Place to the north, Hanover Street to the east, Beaver Street to the south, and William Street to the west.
 The surrounding street grid, built as part of the colony of New Amsterdam, remains mostly as documented in the 17th-century Castello Plan.
 Nearby buildings include 55 Wall Street and 60 Wall Street to the north; 63 Wall Street to the northeast; 1 Wall Street Court to the east; 56 Beaver Street and 1 William Street to the southwest; and 15 William and the Broad Exchange Building to the west.

 The first recorded structure on the site was the house of Dutch ship's carpenter Tymen Jansen, built in the 17th century.
 By the 1890s, the block was occupied by larger buildings.
 Shortly before the construction of 20 Exchange Place, the block contained four structures: two 10-story buildings on William Street, one 9-story building on Hanover Street, and one 15-story building extending between Beaver Street and Exchange Place.